vojtechruz/vojtechruzicka-blog/drafts/idea-editorconfig/index.md

 While extended EditorConfig support is very powerful it is not a full fledged replacement for good old IDE Settings synchronization, which can also sync your IDE plugins.

 ## Conclusion
+EditorConfig in IDEA just got way more powerful.
+It does not support only original EditorConfig options, but a whole lot of IDEA-specific options as well.
+This way you can easily share unified IDE configuration among your team members with zero-setup.
+No more import/export of settings or tedious setup of IDE Settings Sync.
+Moreover, you can now have different configuration options for each directory separately.